 The preservation of society, brotherhood, and a wholesome relationship among Muslims, are of the utmost importance.
 There fore any saying or action that disrupts good relationships is prohibited.
-Backbiting {ghiybah}, suspicion {su'i zann}, malevolence, severance of ties, peevishness and envy are some of the vices and actions that cause the non-acceptance of worship.
-The Messenger of Allah (S) said:
+Backbiting [ghiybah], suspicion [ $s\bar{u}$ 'i $\Box ann$ ], malevolence, severance of ties, peevishness and envy are some of the vices and actions that cause the non-acceptance of worship.

-"The prayers and the fasting for forty days of one who backbites against a Musl[119] The Prophet (S) also said:
+"The prayers and the fasting for forty days of one who backbites against a Muslim man or woman are not accepted unless the victim (the person backbitten) concerned forgives him."

+The Prophet $(\Box)$ also said:

-"O Abu Dharr!
-Keep aloof from severing ties with your brother in faith as the deeds of the ones doing so are not accepted."[120]
-Imam as-Sadiq ('a) said:
+"O Abū Dharr!
+Keep aloof from severing ties with your brother in faith as the deeds of the ones doing so are not accepted."